Smol Slime

 Method 2: Button

-- Press the Reset (or short RST/GND pins) or Function button (if you have SW0 defined) 3 times.
+- Press the Reset button (or short RST/GND pins) or the Function button (if SW0 is defined) three times.

 Receiver

-- Ensure your tracker is connected to your computer via cable.
+- Ensure that your tracker is connected to your computer using a cable.

-- On the top left corner, select your dongle under Devices.
+- In the top left corner, select your dongle from the Device menu.

 - Click the "Connect to Port" button.